jmunozji/ASGBD/_posts/2023-03-25-Oracle_installation.markdown

 thenthen
 You can put it in ""C:\Program Files\Oracle\sqldeveloper" and create a shortcut in the Desktop for easy access.

 To connect to the server just double click on the .exe file or the created shortcut.

+> If you are on a Windows 2008 Server you might get an "*API-MS-WIN-CRT-RUNTIME-L1-1-0.DLL*" error.
+To solve it just download and install Visual C++ for Windows.
+You can find it [here](https://www.microsoft.com/es-es/download/details.aspx?id=48145).

 When it opens you will see this.

 ![SQLDeveloper](../assets/Oracle_installation/SQLDeveloper02.png)